AIO1/ECSPrimengTable/README.md

 The next sections describe the different representations of a predefined filter, which must be configured when populating the `IPredefinedFilter` list.

 If filtering is enabled in a column where a predefined filter has been configured, when the user presses the filter button a modal will appear showing the available options.
 The user can select one or more values, and a search bar will also be available for convenience.

-> [!NOTE]
-> If a column can contain `null` values, you do **not** need to add `null` to the `IPredefinedFilter` array.
-The table will simply render no option for null values.

-> [!NOTE]
-> The tooltip for a predefined value will display the content of its `value` property.

-> [!TIP]
-> A single element of the `IPredefinedFilter` array can use multiple representations at the same time (for example, combining an icon with text).
-You can also mix different representations within the same array: one value could be displayed with an icon, while another could be shown as a tag.

 <br><br>